PowerfulMedical/digitization-metric/README.md

 `python summarize.py <output_csv>`

-This will generate a summary of the normalized pixel distance scores by dataset and the total average score.
+This will generate a summary of the Digitized signal similarity metric by dataset and the total average score.

 ## ECG Visualization